ewald-lab/ewald-lab-website/index.md

 ---
 ---

-# We identify and characterize chemical hazards to humans and ecosystems with cell profiling, machine learning, and integrative data analysis.
+## We identify and characterize chemical hazards to humans and ecosystems with cell profiling data, machine learning, and integrative data analysis.
 {% include section.html %}